Heilum/SFAudioWaveformHelper/README.md

 * Using Swift 3;
 * Using Accelerate framework;
-* I keep the code as concise as I can.
+* Just a simple function calling, you get the waveform image.

 ## License